NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Project Transition Plan/Project Transition Plan.md

 <!-- _All text in italics in this template should be replaced by your answers in regular font.
 This introductory paragraph should be deleted._ -->

+### Introduction

+This project transition plan is a detailed description of the procedures and resources required for the transition of the project from Victoria University of Wellington to the client, Chris Vallyon.

 ### Assumptions

 <!-- _What is assumed to be present for project transition to complete successfully.
 It could be technical or non-technical resources.
 These will be the things that have not been explicitly agreed or for which there is some uncertainty.
 Note that "success" means project integration or addition (see below for definitions)._ -->

-Our understanding is that this project will be handed over to an individual or small group of people to be further developed over the third trimester.
+Our understanding is that this project will be handed over to an individual or small group of people to be further developed.
+Therefore, this section is a guide for the person(s) who will adopt this project.

-#### Technical Resources
+**Technical Assumptions**

 It is assumed that the person(s) who will continue the development of this project will have experience in the following technical areas.

-1. The person(s) should have an understanding of developing web applications built with the React framework.

-2. The person(s) should also have an understanding of applications that follow a client-server architecture.
+1. The person(s) should also have an understanding of applications that follow a client-server architecture.

-3. The person(s) should have experience with or a willingness to learn the following programming languages:
+2. The person(s) should have experience with or a willingness to learn the following programming languages:

    - Javascript (front-end package)
    - CSS (front-end package)
    - Java (back-end and data package)
    - SQL (back-end package)

-4. The person(s) should have experience with or a willingness to learn the following frameworks:
+3. The person(s) should have experience with or a willingness to learn the following frameworks:

    - React (front-end package)
    - Spring (back-end package)

-5. The person(s) should have experience with or a willingness to learn the following libraries:
+4. The person(s) should have experience with or a willingness to learn the following libraries:

    - Material UI (front-end package)
      - UI components